-Applicants may be required to attend a pre-admission interview with the Program Director to determine suitability for the course and profession, including the suitability to work with vulnerable groups.
+Applicants may be required to attend a pre-admission interview with the Program Director.
+This interview aims to assess academic suitability and preparedness of the applicant for undergraduate level study.

-Applicants must provide a valid Working with Children Check (or state-based or overseas equivalent) and Police Check for admission into a course of study.
+Applicants may be required to provide a valid Working with Children Check (or state-based or overseas equivalent) and Police Check after admission into the course, if working with vulnerable groups is a requirement of the course undertaken.